performant-software/neatline-omeka-s/docs/production.md

 #### Attach plugin to release

 Back in GitHub, attach the generated `Neatline.zip` to the release as a binary and publish the release.

+More information on the release process and registering and addon can be found in the Omeka-s [documentation](https://omeka.org/s/docs/developer/register_an_addon/).